Favourited 429 times

 Also, it's not unusual to see foxes, rabits, quails, falcons, wild boars and other wild animals.

-I would advise to bring mosquito repellent and if you want to a mosquito net to put over the bed, especially if you're coming during the summer.
+I would advise to bring mosquito repellent and even a mosquito net to put over the bed, especially if you're coming during the summer.
 The mosquitos can be quite annoying.

 Finally, I think it is extremely important to point out that usually hosts spend some of their time and resources by at least preparing their home for a helpers visit (at least I do).
 There is nothing obligating a workawayer to go to a certain host house and it’s in their right to have a change of heart and decide against going there.
 However, I find extremely annoying and a complete lack of good manners when people change their mind about visiting and don’t inform the host.
 There may be other people interested in coming and by not giving the host a heads up, as soon as possible, these rude people are putting in jeopardy those other people’s stay at the said host house.
 There is no need to make up excuses and what not.
 Just inform that you won’t be coming after all.
 I don’t think it to be that hard.